luispuerto/MarkdownPreview/docs/src/markdown/usage.md

-        default - The current default parser is python-markdown parser. markdown - Use the built-in python-markdown parser github - Use the github API to convert markdown, so you can use GitHub flavored Markdown, see https://help.github.com/articles/github-flavored-markdown/
+        default - The current default parser is python-markdown parser. markdown - Use the built-in python-markdown parser github - Use the github API to convert markdown, so you can use GitHub flavored Markdown, see https://help.github.com/articles/github-flavored-markdown/ gitlab - Use the gitlab API to convert markdown, so you can use GitLab flavored Markdown, see https://docs.gitlab.com/ee/user/markdown.html
     */
     "parser": "markdown",
 ```